DannyBimma/poke-play-app/README.md

 ## Contributing

-Feel free to submit issues, fork the repository, and create pull requests for any improvements.
+Meh - feel free to submit issues, fork the repository, and create pull requests for any improvements or just do whatever your heart desires with this code, really...
+I'm over it 🙄

 ## License